 On other occasions, white roses are for innocence and secrecy, while yellow conveys joy and friendship.
 Petite rosebuds speak of beauty, youth and innocence.
 Dark pink roses stand for thankfulness and lavender roses mean enchantment.

 Roses are just one category of floriography, the official name for the language of flowers.
-In Victorian times, dictionaries were published to categorize the various floral meanings.
+In Victorian times, floral dictionaries categorized the various meanings of blooms and bouquets.

 Today, you can take a stroll through your landscape for more floral conversation: